bgarlow/oauthToolkit/README.md

 ## How does it work?

----
 The app requires an Okta API key in order to make various API calls (get the list of auth servers and clients, update application metadata, etc.).
 The current state of the application--the selected authorization server and client, the selected grant type, redirect URI, etc. are all stored in a cookie called "state".
 Any time you select a new option, the state of the application is updated in that cookie.
 You can always click "save" to save the current state as well.

 You'll need to configure your apps with the redirect URI of the Toolkit application.
 You can add the redirect URI to the application in Okta, or you can click on the _Edit_ button for the selected app, and add the redirect URI directly to the application's JSON definition.
 By default, implicit flow should redirect to http://localhost:4200/tookit, and authorization code flow should redirect to the Node backend on http://localhost:4200/demo/authorization-code/callback.

 Tokens are stored in HTTP-only cookies managed by the Node backend.

 ## Installation

----
 The Toolkit app requires Node Express and Angular.
 It was written in Node 8.9.1, Express 4.15.5 and Angular CLI 1.7.2, Angular 5.2.7.

-Clone this Github repository [bgarlow/demo6](https://github.com/bgarlow/demo6) _TODO: I'll rename the repo once we settle on a name for the app...
+Clone this Github repository [bgarlow/oauthToolkit](https://github.com/bgarlow/oauthToolkit)

 Run this command in a terminal window to install the application:
 ```
 npm install

 ```

 ## Start the Application

-__TODO: I'll remove proxy.conf.js so that this all runs on a single port instead of NG and Node on separate ports
+__TODO__: I'll remove proxy.conf.js so that this all runs on a single port instead of NG and Node on separate ports

 While it is under development, the application is configured to run on two separate ports.
 The Angular app runs on port 4200, and the Node Express app runs on port 3000.
 This makes development and testing more efficient because you don't have to build the entire Angular project each time you make a change.

 ##### Run the Node server

 ```
 node server.js
 ```

 ##### In a separate terminal window, run the Angular server

 This will build the project and run the server:

 ```
 npm start
 ```
----

 ## Configure the Toolkit for your Okta Org

 ![Okta Config](https://github.com/bgarlow/demo6/raw/master/src/assets/okta_config.png)

 1. Enter the base URL of your Okta tenant (https://myorg.okta.com)